eosull/Seoda-By-Sophie/README.md

 - [Code Institute Student Template](https://github.com/Code-Institute-Org/gitpod-full-template): Template for repository

 # Testing
 Testing was completed throughout the development of the site as can be seen in the [Testing](TESTING.md) file.
-This included manual tests for functionality, accessibility, code validation and site goals.

 # Deployment